Opportunities and considerations for cytotechnology and medical technology majors

 What else is being done to help the MT and CT majors find placement?

 I have intensified my efforts to find clinical placements for our students as the surge in students hit our programs.
-I continue to maintain contacts with numerous non-affiliated clinical sites in MT, and have begun to search for new CT opportunities.
+I continue to maintain contacts with numerous non-affiliated clinical sites in MT.
+Students who wish to major in CT may wish to consider M.S. degree-level programs into which they can transfer after one or two years of study here, as our major will be discontinued after 2024.
 A number of clinical program openings have been brought to my attention just through inquiring about these through list servers.
 There are often late opportunities for an internship as someone drops out.
 I usually either hear about these or can find out about these if someone lets me know they still need to find a place.

 Last but not least, some MT and CT programs are now available at the master’s degree level at some universities.
 Albany College of Pharmacy offers, for example, a B.S./M.S. in Cytotechnology.
 If anyone is seriously interested in these opportunities, please contact me.